-Liferay defines a customization as any item used or deployed in a Liferay stack with a code base distinct from the Liferay Software or not modified in accordance with the supported documentation at the time a product is shipped or otherwise updated by Liferay.
+Liferay defines a customization as any item used or deployed in a Liferay stack with a code base distinct from Liferay Digital Experience Platform, Liferay Portal EE, or Liferay Commerce ("the product") or not modified in accordance with the documentation at the time a product is shipped or otherwise updated by Liferay.
 This includes but is not limited to layouts, themes, portlets, modules, fragments, hooks, integrations, webs, exts and other code modifications even if the item in question was created using Liferay product APIs.

 Some issues may only be reproducible with the use of a specific third-party product.
 In these cases the use of the third-party product will still be considered an uncustomized environment as long as the investigating status workflow has determined that the third-party product is necessary to reproduce the reported issue.
-If a root cause analysis indicates that the issue is caused by a third-party product defect or configuration rather than a Liferay Software product defect, then the resolution of that issue is the responsibility of the third-party vendor to resolve.
-For more information, please see the Third-Party Technology Defects, Optimizations and Configurations policy.
+If a root cause analysis indicates that the issue is caused by a third-party product defect or configuration rather than a defect with the product, then that issue is the responsibility of the third-party vendor to resolve.
+For more information, please see the Third-Party Technology Defects, Optimizations and Configurations coverage article.

-If there is an issue in Liferay DXP or Liferay Portal EE code that is inhibiting your custom development, then our support engineers will provide assistance in resolving any Liferay product defect.
-Please provide clear information on the specific API which is not working correctly, expected and actual results when using the API, and, if available, a deployable application or script that demonstrates the issue.
-This deployable application or script should be the most minimally complex implementation which can demonstrate the issue.
+If an issue in the product code inhibits your development, then our support engineers will provide assistance in order to verify any Liferay product defect.
+When reporting the issue, please provide clear information on the specific API.
+This includes its expected and actual results, and a simple application or script that demonstrates the issue (if available).

-Liferay Support will resolve issues according to the intended functionality of the product.
-If custom development is utilizing the product in a way that leverages unintended functionality, it may be necessary to adjust your custom development.
+Liferay seeks to resolve issues according to the intended functionality of the product.
+You may need to change any custom development that leverages unintended functionality.

-In the event that a reported API issue is deemed to be intended functionality, Liferay Support will explain the functionality using existing Liferay DXP or Liferay Portal EE code, offer supporting documentation or provide a minimalistic example of the intended functionality.
-With API issues the intended functionality is defined in the official Admin Guide, the javadocs and the JSON webservice listings.
+If intended functionality is reported as an API issue, Subscription Services will explain the functionality using the existing code of the product, offer supporting documentation or a simple example.
+With API issues the intended functionality is not only defined in the official Admin Guide but in the javadocs and the JSON webservice listings.
 Please see the Liferay API Documentation knowledge base article for more information.

-Product defect resolutions such as patching will change the Liferay DXP or Liferay Portal EE code.
+Product defect resolutions such as patching will change the product code.
 If, by changing this code, custom development is adversely affected, then it is the responsibility of the customer to resolve the issue by adjusting the custom code.
-Liferay Support will assist in providing documentation concerning the Liferay DXP or Liferay Portal EE code changed as a result of installing a specific patch.
+Subscription Services will assist in providing documentation concerning the product code changed as a result of installing a specific patch.